NightBrownie/RedisViewer/README.md

+# RedisViewer
+---
-# RedisViewer is a Crossplatform GUI tool to browse and manage Redis servers
+A Crossplatform GUI tool to browse and manage Redis servers